AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 -   You purchased large cloud disks or local disks for their high IOPS and bandwidth but now have unused capacity and unnecessary costs.

 You can use persistent memory optimized instances in typical I/O-intensive scenarios such as:

+-   Redis and other NoSQL databases such as Cassandra and MongoDB
+-   Structured databases such as MySQL
+-   I/O-intensive applications such as e-commerce, online games, and media applications
+-   Elasticsearch
+-   Live video streaming, instant messaging, and room-based online games that require persistent connections
+-   High-performance relational databases and online transaction processing \(OLTP\) systems

 ## Can I deploy Redis or MySQL applications on persistent memory optimized instances where persistent memory is used as local SSDs?
 Do I need to modify the applications in the same way as I do when persistent memory is used as memory?